 JR Ranger Webpage Cover Image

-What is the Junior Ranger Program?
+What Is the Junior Ranger Program?

-The Junior Ranger Program is a program where kids (and adults) can learn about a National Park Service area through self-guided interactive activities.
-After completing the specified amount of activities (typically dependent on the child’s age) they are awarded a patch or badge.
+The Junior Ranger Program is a program where kids and adults can learn about a National Park Service area through self-guided activities.

 Who Can Participate?